What is the Occupational Therapy in South Africa all about?

 - Advance your leadership and interpersonal communication skills in a multicultural environment

 As an intern on an occupational therapy placement abroad, you will be under the supervision of a local occupational therapist who will guide you and play the role of a mentor.
-As an Occupational Therapy in South Africa intern, you will also be asked to deliver workshops and trainings for the community members to ensure the well-being of the collectivity.
+As an Occupational Therapy in South Africa intern, you will also be asked to deliver workshops and pieces of training for the community members to ensure the well-being of the collectivity.

-Experience in healthcare is a plus, since it would allow you to take a more active role, but it is not essential.
-However, other soft skills like willingness to learn, dedication, patience and passion to help children and the elderly is a must.
-A working knowledge of computers is also essential, including some experience with Microsoft packages like Word and Excel.
+Experience in healthcare is a plus since it would allow you to take a more active role.
+Students with previous experience working and studying physiology, anatomy, developmental psychology or other experiences in rehabilitative centers would be great assets for this placement!
+Other soft skills like willingness to learn, dedication, patience and passion to help children and the elderly is a must.
 As you will be living and working in a different country than your own, you will need to be adaptable, flexible and somewhat outgoing.
 Also, note that because resources are already scarce, a good comment of the English language is a must.

 WHY JOIN THE PROJECT